Is Cancer Contagious?

 There have been a few cases in which organ transplants from people with cancer have been able to cause cancer in the person who got the organ.
 But there’s a major factor that makes this possible – people who get organ transplants take medicines that weaken their immune systems.
 This must be done so their immune system won’t attack and destroy the transplanted organ.
 This seems to be the main reason that cancer in a transplanted organ can, in rare cases, give cancer to the person who gets the organ.
 Organ donors are carefully screened to help keep this from happening.

-But recent studies have shown that cancer is more common in people who get solid-organ transplants than in people who don’t — even when the donor doesn’t have cancer.
+Still, recent studies have shown that cancer is more common in people who get solid-organ transplants than in people who don’t – even when the donor doesn’t have cancer.
 This is also probably due to the drugs that are used to reduce the risk of transplant rejection.
 These drugs weaken the immune response and make the immune system less able to recognize and attack pre-cancer cells and the viruses that can cause cancer.

 Even if a woman has cancer during pregnancy, the cancer rarely affects the fetus directly.
 Some cancers can spread from the mother to the placenta (the organ that connects the mother to the fetus), but most cancers cannot affect the fetus itself.
 In a few very rare cases, melanoma (a form of skin cancer) has been found to spread to the placenta and the fetus.

-Germs can be contagious.
+Germs are often contagious.

 We know that germs (mainly bacteria and viruses) can be passed from person to person through sex, kissing, touching, and sharing or preparing food.
 Some can even be spread by breathing the same air.
 But germs are much more likely to be a threat to a person with cancer than to a healthy person.
 This is because people with cancer often have weakened immune systems (especially when they are getting treatment), and they may not be able to fight off infections very well.